JohnAustinDev/osis-converters/ReadMe.md

 HOOK | WHEN CALLED
 ---- | -----------
 **bootstrap.pl** | The sfm2osis or osis2osis script will execute it before conversion begins.
 It must appear in a project's top directory, and it takes no arguments.
-It may be used to copy or process any project file etc., but should be used only when osis2osis is insufficient (see `convert -h osis2osis`).
+It may be used to copy or process any project file etc., but should be used only when osis2osis is insufficient (see `./ReadMe.pl -h osis2osis`).
 **preprocess.pl** | It will be executed after usfm2osis.py does the initial conversion to OSIS, before subsequent processing.
 Use EVAL_REGEX when preprocessing of SFM files would be sufficient.
 **preprocess.xsl** | Same as preprocess.pl (after it).
 **postprocess.pl** | It will be executed after an OSIS file has been fully processed, but before OSIS validation and final checks.